Settings and Security

 Setting up your account and client accounts

-As a tax professional, you must have your own TAP account (see the Starting with TAP guide).
+As a tax professional, you must have your own TAP account (see the Introduction and Registering).
 Then, add access to client accounts if you want to file and pay taxes on their behalf.

 Requesting access to client TAP accounts